 In contrast, many London monuments have no narrative, no inscription, simply a name — like Churchill.
 England does not have the same kind of sweeping national narrative because it is largely based not on a covenant but on hierarchy and tradition.

 So how do we apply these lessons to your family and loved ones?
 What made you into the you you are now?
 What are your family’s covenants, the principals and attributes that you believe most important?
-How can we fashion a system to pass these values down to future generation?
+How can we fashion a system to pass these values down to future generations?

 So many of my clients, when discussing their estate plans, voice a common concern: “I don’t want my wealth to somehow weaken my children’s drive and ambition.”